Sabina Mazo: Ultimate Fighting Championship

-Mazo was scheduled to face Mandy Böhm on March 12, 2022 at UFC Fight Night 203.
+Mazo was scheduled to face Mandy Böhm on March 12, 2022, at UFC Fight Night 203.
 However, Böhm withdrew from the bout and was replaced by Miranda Maverick.
 Mazo lost the fight via rear-naked choke in round two.

 After completing her contract with her last bout, she was not offered a new contract.

+Post UFC

+In her first bout after UFC release, Mazo faced Sandra Lavado to regain the LFA Women's Flyweight Championship on August 4, 2023 at LFA 164, winning the title and bout via unanimous decision.